lvrnjak1/MainServer/InitialBacklog.md

 ## Feature
 Password Change
 ### Item
-Allowing admin to change merchant password
+Allowing admin to change user password and set new one time password, which needs to be changed on first login
 #### Task
 - Create a new branch and switch to it
-- Create routes for password change
+- Create routes for creating one time password
 - Specify only admin access to them
+- Create routes for creating new password
 - Create a contoller class, response class and request class if needed
 - Commit and push on your branch
 - Create a pull request